kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/concept-ServiceCatalog-Integration/serviceCatalogIntegration-Concept.md

 To map the key-value pairs given by the referenced Secret, we need a CRD that maps the keys of the Secret to the corresponding FluentBit Output keys.
 Thus, the `Preset`-CRD is needed.
 This CRD is defined by:
 - Name
 - Mapping from Secret keys to FluentBit keys
-- The filter, parser and output plugins of FluentBit that are to be used
+- The filter, parser, and output plugins of FluentBit that are to be used
 - Configuration of these filters and outputs

 Kyma will then have predefined Preset-CRs, which the customer can use to create a FluentBit configuration based on the customer's created ServiceBinding.
 In this way, the users does not have to care about maintaining filters (i.e. `Lua` scripts), configuration of outputs (i.e. `http`-Plugin), etc.